-Price: £20 per person for unlimited seasonal mimosas or prosecco.
+Price: £25 per person for unlimited prosecco.
 Saturday and Sunday, 11am-4pm.
 Two-hour time limit.

-Inject some colour into your mid-morning feasting, with the prettiest Peruvian plates paired with bottomless prosecco and bellinis (which you can mix yourself at the table).
-That booze also pairs well well with sharing plates of sea bream ceviche, fried aubergine with smoked yoghurt or Pachamama’s signature brunch waffles – the sweet version topped with peanut butter, grilled plantain, coconut and Peruvian chocolate is a must-try.
+Inject some colour into your mid-morning feasting, with the prettiest Peruvian plates paired with bottomless prosecco.
+That booze also pairs well with sharing plates of sea bream tiradito, fried aubergine with smoked yoghurt or Pachamama’s signature brunch waffles – the sweet version topped with peanut butter, grilled plantain, coconut and Peruvian chocolate is a must-try.
 If you’re missing the famous full English, order up the bacon, egg and yacon syrup waffle while you jam to bachata beats.

 Fashion fades, but class lasts, and swanky Quag’s just keeps on rolling along – always ready for the latest celebrity bash or dressed-up party.
 It’s also worth putting on your glad rags for the ‘Q brunch’ – a fancy socialising affair fuelled by bottomless bubbles (of course) and live music.
-You can eat handsomely from a roster that runs from shellfish bisque or smoked duck and ham hock terrine to rare bavette with sauerkraut and chips, a flashy croque monsieur or rigatoni with wild mushrooms.
+You can eat handsomely from a roster that runs from native lobster thermidor to roast loch duarte salmon, a flashy croque monsieur or wild mushroom linguine with herby truffle and aged parmesan.
 Ready for pud?
 Try the mandarin and pistachio baked Alaska.
-There are eggs and muffins every which way too – if that’s more to your liking.
+There are buttermilk pancakes plus eggs every which way too – if that’s more to your liking.

 Price: £20 per person for bottomless prosecco/£35 for bottomless Ferrari Trentino with at least two courses from the brunch menu or set menu (£15 two courses; £20 three courses).
 Saturday, 11am-2.30pm; Sunday, 11am-4pm.
 Two-hour time limit.